5 weekend exploration of depth psychology as it applies to healing work, and to life.

-The Energy Healing Therapist certification is designed to help practitioners create a knowledge base around 5 major issues that will show up in your healing rooms.
+This course is designed to help practitioners create a knowledge base around 5 major issues that will show up in your healing rooms.
 It is also an appropriate course for people who have done self-study and inner work and want to continue their own education in transpersonal/depth psychology:

 A time to explore how our own intuitive knowledge can be called forward for healing and resilience.

 An opportunity to work with the real issues that come up in practice, common mistakes and how to handle them, and an introduction to how the wider culture becomes a player in the healing process.

 The Energy Healing Therapist includes a coherent continuation of the Energy Healing Counselor’s energy work skills, with a focus on creating a stronger healing platform for intuitive, connected, and useful work with the human energy field.